zimolzak/data-for-health-policy-research/zimolzak-data-health-policy-2023-12-05.md

-# EHR data is hard
+# Pros/cons of EHR data for research

 ## What's in EHR data?